LozioAlce/L1_AC/README.md

 29/04/2018 Files have been reorganized in order to be more readable.
 Furthermore a state space implementation of the transfer matrix has been used since it was deemed to be easier to manage (TEST_NAVION_LAT, TEST_NAVION_LONG).

+21/05/2018 Scripts and functions have been cleaned up.

 I hope that someone will eventually flight testing it in the real world.